 The Event Editor allows you to add point events to dominant routes in case route concurrences exist.

 Concurrent routes are routes that share the same centerlines; that is, they travel the same pavement but are modeled with different measures.
-This relationship may have been created to model two separate routes with different directions of calibration, to model different directions of travel on the highway, or to model locations on highways where multiple routes converge into a common roadway for a subset of their paths.
-In the locations where these concurrences exist, you can choose a route that's considered dominant using a set of rules.
+This relationship may exist to model two separate routes with different directions of calibration, to model different directions of travel on the highway, or to model locations on highways where multiple routes converge into a common roadway for a subset of their paths.
+Where these concurrences exist, you can choose a route that's considered dominant using a set of rules.
 For more information on setting up route dominance, see Configuring route dominance.

 The Event Editor app allows you to add point events to the dominant routes.
-For example, in the following graphic, there are three routes with route IDs: 100 with Name A, 200 with Name B, and 300 with Name B. The concurrent routes have different ranges in time.
+For example, in the following graphic and tables, there are three routes with route IDs: 100 with Name A, 200 with Name B, and 300 with Name B. The concurrent routes have different ranges in time.

 The route dominance rule is set as the lesser the Route Name, the more dominant the route.
 Using this condition, route 100 is the most dominant route, and routes 200 and 300 have the same order in dominance.

-Say you want to add point events at three locations on route 200.
-In Location 1, route 200 is the dominant route, since no other route exists at that point.
-Therefore, the event will be added to route 200.
-In Location 2, route 100 has a greater order of dominance; therefore, the event will be added to route 100.
-In Location 3, both route 200 and route 300 have the same order of dominance; therefore, the event will be added to the route of your choice.
+For example, you want to add point events at three locations on route 200.
+In Location 1, route 200 is the dominant route.
+Since no other route exists at that point, the event will be added to route 200.
+In Location 2, route 100 has a greater order of dominance, so the event will be added to route 100.
+In Location 3, both route 200 and route 300 have the same order of dominance, so the event will be added to the route of your choice.

 - Route dominance rules should be configured to access this functionality.